 The Prostate is a small organ, in the size of a walnut located below the urinary bladder and at either side of the male urethra.
 It produces fluid for the semen and nourishes the sperm.
 Prostate enlargement and cancer are common in older men and is easy to treat when diagnosed at early stages.
-The following are the treatment options available for prostate cancer
+The following are the prostate cancer treatment options available for prostate cancer treatment in India.

 The first line of treatment is with docetaxel with prednisone, after the tumor cells get resistant to this drug, cabazitaxel is tried next.
 These drugs slow down the growth of the cancer cells and also reduce the severity of the symptoms, but they are least beneficial in curing cancer.